-- 1. Click on the job created in "Step 3: Create a Job with the New TQL Query" on the previous page. - 2.
-Click the All Data Synchronization 🖻 button (or Full Synchronization 🧧). - 3.
-Wait for the job to finish.
+- 1. Click on the job created in "Step 3: Create a Job with the New TQL Query" above. - 2.
+Click the All Data Synchronization button (or Full Synchronization ).

+- Wait for the job to finish.
 You should click the Refresh button to see progress. - 4.
 Make sure that the status is Succeeded.